cnut1648/al-folio/_pages/about.md

 Hi there 👋

+I am a research scientist at NVIDIA.
-I am a master student at [Harvard University](https://www.harvard.edu/) studying computer science.
+I was a master student at [Harvard University](https://www.harvard.edu/) studying computer science.
 Previously I double majored in applied mathematics and computer science at [USC](https://www.usc.edu/).
 I had the honor to work with Prof. [Hima Lakkaraju](https://himalakkaraju.github.io/) at Harvard SEAS, and Prof. [Muhao Chen](https://muhaochen.github.io/) at USC.
 I have spent a bit of time as research intern at Amazon Science team working on LLM and as student collaborator at Microsoft Research working on synthetic data generation.